darkobits/nr/README.md

 ## CLI Script Name Matching

 `nr` supports a matching feature that allows the user to pass a shorthand for the desired script name.
-Script names may be "segmented" using a single dot, and the matcher will match each segment individually.
+Script names may be segmented using a dot, and the matcher will match each segment individually.
 The minimum number of characters you will need to provide to invoke a particular script will vary based on how many scripts you have defined with similar names.

 For example, if we wanted to execute a script named `build.watch`, we could call:

 ```
 nr b.w
 ```

+Additionally, script name matching is case insensitive, so if we had a script named `testScript`, the query `testscript` would successfully match it.

+## Pre and Post Scripts

+Like NPM package scripts, `nr` supports pre and post scripts.
+Once a query from the CLI is matched to a specific script name, `nr` will look for a script named `pre<scriptName>` and `post<scriptName>`.
+If found, these scripts will be run before and after the matched script, respectively.

 ## Listing Available Scripts